 Before joining Texas in 1968 Bill Little honed his writing skills working for the Winters Enterprise, San Antonio Standard Times, Abilene News, the Daily Texan, Austin American Statesman, and the AP.

-From 1968-2014 Bill Little’s continued to develop as a professional adding depth, discernment, and perception in his articles.
-Bill Little became the master writer,consummate storyteller, and premier media relations personality.
+From 1968-2014 Bill Little continued to develop as a professional adding depth, discernment, and perception in his articles.
+He became the master writer,consummate storyteller, and premier media relations personality.

 Leadership at UT Such As DKR, Fred Akers, David McWilliams, John Mackovic, Mike Perrin ,and Deloss Dodds and professional sports writers such as Kirk Bohls, Verne Lundquist, and Dan Jenkins praised Bill for his special abilities to humanize special moments in UT sports history .